NHL All-Star Game Fast Facts

 (CNN)Here's a look at the National Hockey League (NHL) All-Star Game.

-January 29, 2017 - The NHL All-Star Game is scheduled to take place at Staples Center in Los Angeles.
+January 28, 2018 - The NHL All-Star Game takes place at Amalie Arena in Tampa, Florida.
+The Pacific Division defeats the Atlantic Division, 5-2.
+Brock Boeser is named MVP.

-January 31, 2016 - The NHL All-Star Game is held at the Bridgestone Arena in Nashville.
-The Atlantic Division defeats the Metropolitan Division 4-3 in the semifinal to advance to the final.
-The Pacific Division defeats the Central Division 9-6 to advance.
-The Pacific team defeats the Atlantic team 1-0 in the inaugural three-on-three All-Star tournament final.
-John Scott is named the MVP.
+January 29, 2017 - The NHL All-Star Game takes place at Staples Center in Los Angeles.
+The Metropolitan Division defeats the Pacific Division, 4-3.
+Wayne Simmonds is named MVP.

 Other Facts: